 nRF9160: Asset Tracker - Added sections on using nRF Cloud A-GPS or P-GPS, and on using nRF Cloud FOTA.

 Added a table showing cloud services and the corresponding cloud-side instances.

 Extended the documentation to include Azure IoT Hub and nRF Cloud support.

 nRF9160: Serial LTE modem - Added links to AT command reference guides.

-nRF9160: A-GPS - Added a section on using nRF Cloud A-GPS or P-GPS.
+nRF9160: GNSS - Added a section on using nRF Cloud A-GPS or P-GPS.

 nRF9160: AWS FOTA - Changes in the sample configuration section.